oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ### Route: /quit/:gameId:
 The **<mark>/quit/:gameId: </mark>** route is for quitting a game currently in progress.
 When a player decides to abandon a game, they send a request to this specific route.

 The system first verifies the identity of the player to ensure that the request actually comes from one of the participants of the game.
-Once the identity is confirmed, the system acknoledges the action and updates the status of the game, indicating that it has been forfeited.
+Once the identity is confirmed, the system acknowledges the action and updates the status of the game, indicating that it has been forfeited.
 The remaining player is then declared as the winner.

 ![Diagramma dei casi d'uso - QuitGame](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/2a0bf80f-93a6-4a32-917b-caed46017442)

 ### Route: /leaderboard
-To implement the **<mark>/leaderboard</mark>** route, which returns player rankings without requiring authentication, the system needs to collect and aggregate several pieces of information related to games played.
-The ranking includes the total number of games won, both regularly and by opponent abandonment, and the number of games lost, also divided into regular and opponent abandonment losses.
-This data is categorized according to whether the games were played against other users or against artificial intelligence (AI).
+The **<mark>/leaderboard</mark>** route returns player rankings without requiring authentication.
+The ranking includes the total number of games won, both regularly and by forfeit, and the number of games lost, also divided into regular and forfeited losses.
+This data also includes whether the games were played against other users or against artificial intelligence (AI).

-Each player's score is calculated by considering all games won, including those by opponent abandonment.
+Each player's score is calculated by considering all games won, including those by opponent forfeit.
 This score is the main metric for ranking players.

 When a user accesses the ranking route, they can choose to sort the results in ascending or descending order with respect to the players' score.
-The output of the route is available in three formats-JSON, PDF, and CSV.
+The output of the route is available in three formats: JSON, PDF, and CSV.

 ![Diagramma dei casi d'uso - Leaderboard (1)](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/44dbe94d-e84d-4d82-920e-83e8641a5ca2)